How to Reduce Your Heating and Cooling Bills

 - Seal your heating and cooling ducts: The ducts that move air to and from the furnace, air conditioner or heat pump often leak, wasting energy.
 If you seal those ducts, you could save as much as 20 percent on heating and cooling costs.

-- Consider Energy Star-qualified equipment: This government program has contracted with retailers to offer top-level appliances and equipments meant to cut your annual energy costs by using energy in your home efficiently.
+- Consider Energy Star-qualified equipment: This government program has contracted with retailers to offer top-level appliances and equipment meant to cut your annual energy costs by using energy in your home efficiently.
 Taking the steps necessary to upgrade to Energy Star equipment could lower your energy costs so that you could enjoy the savings listed earlier in this article.